FlimFlam69/WiiUTutorial/underconstruction.md

+**disc2app** is a great tool that allows you to install your physical Wii U discs as digital titles, so you can play them from an external USB hard drive - or even to the system itself.
+Fortunately it's a very easy and straight forward process, however - you are required to have atleast **25gbs** free on your SD card.

+With that said, let's begin!

 **Step 1)** Download the latest [**Modified WUP Installer**](https://github.com/Yardape8000/wupinstaller/releases)

 * **NOTE:** If you have taken the time to setup your SD card as instructed by the [starter pack setup guide](https://github.com/FlimFlam69/WiiUTutorial/wiki/0:-Starter-Pack), then you can skip to **Step 5**